tanyaleepr/run-buddy-website/README.md

 # Run Buddy, Inc

 ## Purpose
+This is one of my projects for landing pages.
 A website that offers fitness training services.

 ## Built With
 * HTML